128technology/docs/docs/howto_config_PPPoE.md

 exit
 ```

-In the event of a disconnection, the `failure` section of `show device-interface` displays the exit code the ppd-exit-reason.
+In the event of a disconnection, the `failure` section of `show device-interface` displays the `ppd-exit-code` and the `ppd-exit-reason`.
 The example below shows an authentication failure.

 ```
 *admin@test1.Fabric128# show device-interface name pppoe-new